SriramaM/MyMovies/README.md

 --------------------------------------------------------------------------
 To setup App:

-1. open my github link and down  MyMovies
+1. open my github link and clone  MyMovies
 2. cd MyMovies
 3. npm install(it will automatically import all node modules ) 4.npm start /expo start